 As a Women’s Health Physical Therapist and Movement Specialist, I have access to hundreds of exercise programs from Yoga to Cross Fit and Barre to Tabata.
-When women ask me what is the best form of exercise to participate in during pregnancy, my answer is the same each and every time.
+When women ask me what the best form of exercise to participate in during pregnancy, my answer is the same every time.

 Prenatal Pilates, hands down.

 If you’re not already a believer, or if you’re not really sure what Pilates even is, or if you’ve stumbled upon this blog and are just looking for a good debate, strap in and allow me to convince you!!!

 First of all, do you really even need to exercise in pregnancy?
 Let’s face it; you’re already scheduling a bajillion appointments, and you’re tired, is it even worth it?

 Yes, sweet friend, yes it is.

 According to the American College of Obstetricians and Gynecologists, the benefits of exercise include reducing back pain and easing constipation.
 Regular exercise may decrease your risk of gestational diabetes, preeclampsia, and Cesarean delivery.
 It promotes healthy weight gain and improves your overall fitness while strengthening your heart and blood vessels.
 Exercise can also help you lose the baby weight after the baby is born.

 Still not convinced and thinking of coasting through the next nine months?
 Well, think again because it’s no longer just about you.